-And if you’re ready to experience Raja Ampat for yourself, sign up to join our Raja Ampat by Liveaboard Expedition in October 2017 or 2018 while space is still available—click here for trip details.
+And if you’re ready to experience this underwater paradise for yourself, sign up to join one of our Raja Ampat snorkeling expeditions.

 Raja Ampat is located at the heart of the Coral Triangle region, home to the greatest diversity of marine species recorded anywhere on Earth.
 This fact will become obvious during your first forays into the water here!

-New species are still being discovered regularly in Raja Ampat, adding to the already impressive totals—more than 1,400 fish species and 550+ species of reef-building corals (75% of the world’s coral species) are found here.
+New species are still being discovered regularly here, adding to the already impressive totals—more than 1,400 fish species and 550+ species of reef-building corals (75% of the world’s coral species) are found here.
+Just look at all the species in the photo above!
 For comparison, there are 62 stony coral species found in the Caribbean Sea.
-Just look at all the species in the photo above!

 For experienced snorkelers and divers, looking for the little critters on and around the reef—often called macrofauna—is an extremely fun and rewarding challenge.
 Raja Ampat boasts a breathtaking array of macro life, including hundreds of colorful and unusual nudibranch species, at least five species of pygmy seahorse, pipefishes, several frogfish species, tiny blue-ringed octopuses, incredible mollusks, many shrimp including the famed mantis shrimp, colorful wrasses, blennies, and other small fish, and so much more.
 It is both a diehard macro lover’s dream and the type of place that will turn you into a macro fanatic!

-While our Expeditions to Raja Ampat focus on the diversity found in the water, we also occasionally head on land to see the feathered and furred creatures of the island forests—as elaborately colored and adorned as any sea creature.
-A visit to the mating leks of the majestic Red Bird-of-Paradise is always a highlight in Raja Ampat.
+While our trips to Raja Ampat focus on the diversity found in the water, we also occasionally head on land to see the feathered and furred creatures of the island forests—as elaborately colored and adorned as any sea creature.
+A visit to the mating leks of the majestic Red Bird-of-Paradise is always a highlight.
 While there, you may be lucky enough to come across the spotted cuscus, a cat-sized, arboreal marsupial.
 On early morning outings to snorkel or dive sites, we are always on the lookout for massive Blyth’s Hornbills, Sulphur-crested Cockatoos, and the bright red and purple Eclectus Parrot, among other charismatic bird species.

 Special thanks to photographer Pete Oxford for the outstanding images used throughout this post, all of which were taken on Oceanic Society Expeditions in Raja Ampat.